Wzs010429/Wzs010429.github.io/_pages/about.md

 - *2024.07*: &nbsp;🤗 Go to Yokohama, Japan to attend WCCI 2024 and present the paper on-site.
 Looking forward to meeting you guys!
 - *2024.05*: &nbsp;📍 As a local volunteer at AAMAS 2024 (New Zealand), looking forward to meeting more people and new inspirations.
 - *2024.03*: &nbsp;🎉 Two papers were accepted by WCCI 2024 (1st and 3rd author), the first time I published in the real sense.
-- *2023.12*: &nbsp;🎉 One paper was accepted by AAAI 2024 NucLeaR Workshop, which is the starting point of my scientific research career!
+- *2023.12*: &nbsp;🎉 One paper was accepted by AAAI 2024 NucLeaR Workshop, which is the starting point of my scientific research career!.